Sanchit-mathur/Strategic-Investment/README.md

     - Prioritize countries based on growth potential and risk assessment.
     - Consider investment goals, budget, and strategies.
     - Create a comprehensive report summarizing the analysis and recommendations.

-6. **Data Migration**:
-    - Map data sets for each customer and define workflows.
-    - Schedule data pull at 2 AM every night.
-    - Store migration details in the database.

 ## Data Sets
 - Population